João Braga(N. 15 April, 1945)

 João Braga is one of the most iconic fado voices of today, singing and paying tribute to the best Portuguese poets.
 "My first passion, my true passion, is really poetry ".

-Braga releases, in 2017, the album "Outrora Agora" with some of his most famous classics and new songs and celebrates, in 2019, 50 years of career with a special concert at the Teatro Municipal São Luiz where he gathered on stage several of his friends.
+Braga releases, in 2017, the album "Outrora Agora" with some of his most famous classics and new songs and celebrates, in that same year, 50 years of career with a special concert at the Teatro Municipal São Luiz where he gathered on stage several of his friends.

 Baptista-Bastos (1999), "Fado Falado", Col. "Um Século de Fado", Lisboa, Ediclube;